Automated Data Collection (ADC) Basics

 The fear of six-figure project costs often prevent many small to mid-sized manufacturers and distributors from taking advantage of Automated Data Collection (ADC) technologies.
 The key to implementing cost-effective ADC systems is knowing what technologies are available and the amount of integration required to implement them.
 Applying this knowledge to the processes in your operation will help you in developing the scope of your project.
 Limiting your project to or prioritizing by those applications that have a high benefit/cost ratio will allow you to apply these operational improvement technologies within a reasonable budget.
 For example, adding a keyboard-wedge bar-code scanner to an existing PC or terminal in a production or warehouse area is a very low cost method for applying ADC to existing shop-floor reporting and shipping applications.
 This type of hardware is inexpensive and the only real programming required is that needed to add a bar code to the form (work order, pick slip, etc.)

 There are two major categories of bar codes, one dimensional (1D), and two dimensional (2D).
 1D barcodes are the ones we are most familiar with and consist of many different symbologies including UPC, Code 128, Code 39, Interleaved 2 of 5, just to name a few (there may also be variations within a specific symbology).
 The symbology you use may be dictated by supply chain partners through a standardized compliance label program or, if only used internally, can be chosen based upon specific application (tip: if looking for a flexible symbology to use internally on documents, labels, license plates, etc. you will find Code 128 a good choice).
 2D bar code symbologies such as UPS's MaxiCode (shown right), are capable of storing more data then their 1D counterparts and require special scanners to read them.
-Although I would expect to see continued growth in the use of 2D bar codes, most warehouse and shop floor applications will continue to use 1D symbologies simply because the technology is less expensive and you generally only need enough data in the bar code to access the associated records in your inventory system database.
-The 1D codes are very capable of accomplishing this.
+Although I would expect to see continued growth in the use of 2D bar codes, most warehouse and shop floor applications will continue to use 1D symbologies simply because you generally only need enough data in the bar code to access the associated records in your inventory system database, plus you can more easily scan 1D bar codes from a distance. .
 If you're interested in more detailed information and specs on bar codes I recommend getting a copy of The Bar Code Book by Roger C. Palmer.

 Laser or CCD.

 There are primarily two technologies used to read bar codes.
 Laser scanners use a laser beam that moves back and forth across the bar code reading the light and dark spaces.
 Laser scanners have been in use for decades and are capable of scanning bar codes at significant distances.
 CCD (charged coupled device) scanners act like a small digital camera and take a digital image of the bar code which is then decoded.
-CCD scanners offer a lower cost but are limited to a shorter scan distance (usually within a few inches, however, the technology is advancing quickly and devices with longer scan distances are becoming available).
-Because of the scan distance limitations, users in a warehouse environment will likely find laser scanners to be their best choice however for applications were bar codes are read from documents — such as in a shop-floor production-reporting application — CCD scanners should work fine.
+CCD scanners offer a lower cost but may be limited to a shorter scan distance.
+Because of the scan distance limitations, users in a warehouse environment will likely find laser scanners to be their best choice when scanning from a forklift, however, for applications were bar codes are read from documents — such as in a shop-floor production-reporting application — CCD scanners should work fine.

 Autodiscrimination describes the functionality of a bar code reader to recognize the bar code symbology being scanned thus allowing a reader to read several different symbologies consecutively.
 Most scanners come with this functionality and also allow you to program them to read only certain symbologies (this prevents someone from scanning the wrong bar code when multiple bar codes are present).

-Keyboard-wedge scanners connect between a computer keyboard and the computer and send ASCII data to the computer as if the scanner were a keyboard.
-More simply put, the computer doesn't know that a scanner is attached and treats the data as though it were key strokes from the user.
+A basic bar code scanner will plug into a Computer via USB or use some form of wireless technology.
+This is just used as an input device to the computer (we used to call this a keyboard-wedge interface).
+More simply put, the computer program doesn't know that a scanner is attached and treats the data as though it were key strokes from the user.
 The advantage of this is that there is no need for special software or programming on the computer.
 In its simplest application you hook the scanner up, make sure the curser is in the correct field, scan a bar code containing the data you need such as a work order number, an item number, or a location, and the data will immediately appear in the field on the screen.

 Fixed Position Scanners.